rashadwest/rashadwest.github.io/README.md

 # rashadwest.github.io
-I'm creating a blog for our Beat the Expert data science project.
+I'm creating a blog for BTE Analytics.